gcallah/Economics/Capitalism/capitalism.md

 should value greater efficiency in producing material goods relative to other good things, such as social solidarity or caring for those left behind in the race to produce more.
-(And the possible "free market" response that unfettered markets, over time, reduce poverty levels, doesn't tell us how to help those who are poor *today*: should we just tell them, "Don't worry, in a hundred years your descendants... if you have any... won't be nearly so poor.)
+(And the possible "free market" response that unfettered markets, over time, reduce poverty levels, doesn't tell us how to help those who are poor *today*: should we just tell them, "Don't worry, in a hundred years your descendants... if you have any... won't be nearly so poor."?)

 If we recognize that all the complex societies embody some combination of markets and governmental creation of conditions that permit, ban, or encourage some sorts of market transactions, we might be able to embark on a more